Dr S Cripps

 I have been employed in the fishing industry for over 40 years.
 For all of this time I have owned and operated my own boats.
 My career has spanned commercial fishing and as a charter skipper in the UK and worldwide.
 This included being held hostage by Columbian terrorists during a particularly eventful trip to Panama.

 Working on marine conservation projects both in the UK and overseas has allowed me to develop an understanding of the intricate beauty of marine life, as well as the economic benefits that healthy seas and a vibrant fishing industry can bring to local people.

-I currently work as the Environment Officer for the Langstone Harbour Board.
-I hope to bring knowledge of the local ports and harbours sector to the discussions at the Southern IFCA, along with my knowledge of the many environmental designations in place to protect the district’s internationally important marine life.
+I currently work as the Solent Project Manager for the Blue Marine Foundation.
+I hope to bring knowledge of marine habitat restoration to the discussions at the Southern IFCA, along with my knowledge of the many environmental designations in place to protect the district’s internationally important marine life.